turbinenreiter/MicroPythonSmallSats/text/Motivation.md

 Programming languages are tools to solve problems.
 Different problems require different tools and the large number of existing, and also used, languages provide ample resources to find one that fits the task at hand.

 Programming languages vary in the level of abstraction from the hardware they provide.
 Low-level languages, like Assembly, provide no abstraction from the machine level at all while high-level languages, like C, provide strong abstraction.
 However, for high-level languages the grade of abstraction also varies.
-In the field of high-level languages, C is on the lowest level, with dynamic languages like Python being on the the higher end.
+In the field of high-level languages, C is on the lowest level, with dynamic languages like Python being on the higher end.

-These higher-level languages allow for quicker and easier development on the cost of execution speed.
+These higher-level languages allow quicker and easier development on the cost of execution speed.
 They are easier in use and more forgiving to newcomers.
 For example, C still requires manual memory management from the programmer, while higher-level languages have automated memory management.
 While this creates overhead that leads to slower programs, it also guards against common programming errors.
-These languages also typically are more expressive than their lower level counterparts.
-That means that the same functionality can be expressed in shorter programs, which reduces the rate of errors.
+These languages are also typically more expressive than their lower level counterparts.
+This means the same functionality can be expressed in shorter programs, which reduces the rate of errors.

 The Python programming language is explicitly designed to aid readability and it has therefore the potential to address the rising complexity of space software systems simply by being easy to use.
 Better readability makes it easier for programmers to understand the code written by others, or older code written by themselves, which eases development and maintenance.